 When you invest with leverage in a US IRA, you pay Unrelated Business Income Tax (UBIT) on the gains attributed to that leverage.
 For example, you buy a home in California in your IRA with 50% of the money coming from your IRA and 50% from a non-recourse mortgage.

 As rental profits come in, and when you sell the property, you’ll pay UBIT on 50% of your net income/gain.
 UBIT is currently taxed at 35% and you pay this on the gain before the money gets to your IRA.

 Had you done this transaction in Belize, and set-up a UBIT blocker corporation, you would pay zero UBIT and zero capital gains tax on the sale.

 This is all to say, you can use leverage offshore and avoid the 35% IRS “penalty.”
 The same rules about borrowing in an IRA apply offshore as do onshore.
 Only non-recourse loans are permitted.

-I hope this article on the best offshore investments for your IRA in 2018 has been helpful.
-For more information on any of these opportunities, please contact us at firstname.lastname@example.org or call us at (619) 550-2743.
-All consultations are free and confidential.
+I hope this article on the best offshore investments for your IRA in 2019 has been helpful.
+For more information on any of these opportunities, please contact us here.

 If you are interested about opening a self-directed IRA please reach out to us here

 Here are a few articles I know you’ll enjoy reading: